> A.L. Lloyd > Songs > The Seven Gipsies

 A fragment of a song dating back to the eighteenth century, which was very widely distributed particularly in England, Scotland, Ireland and North America.
 Under a variety of titles including Black Jack Davy, Gypsy Davy, Gypsie Laddie Oh, Draggletail Gypsies, Dark Eyed Gypsy and Raggle Taggle Gypsies, the song tells the story of a band of Gypsies casting a spell on a lady to make her run away with them.
 Her husband returns home and discovers she’s gone and sets off in pursuit.
 When he catches up with them the lady refuses to leave the Gypsies.
 In earlier versions the lord takes his revenge by hanging the Gypsies.
 This is a rare song in most of East Anglia although in Norfolk George Butterworth collected three versions in the early 1900s and fuller versions can be heard from Walter Pardon (A Country Life) and Harry Cox (The Bonny Labouring Boy).

 Martin Carthy sang Seven Yellow Gypsies on his 1969 album with Dave Swarbrick, Prince Heathen, and reissued on Martin Carthy: A Collection.
 He also sang it live in studio in July 2006 for the DVD Guitar Maestros.
-Martin Carthy commented in the original recording’s sleeve notes:
+Martin Carthy noted on the first album:

 There is a whole school of thought which seeks to show that ballads are records of historical occurrences.
 Possibly they are but I can’t see that it matters two hoots.
 The idea of a wife being taken by the gypsies is as old as the gypsies themselves.
 I have taken the liberty of filling the story out by plundering different versions.